 Flamingo removes all the data entry and inefficient parts of managing leave.
 That not only makes it easier to maintain your employee vacation calendar, but it also makes it easy and stress-free for employees to ask for leave.

 This is important because employees need time off to rest and recuperate.
 Allowing them the opportunity to do this, and removing barriers in the way of people taking their PTO, means a happier and more productive team of employees.

-Flamingo is free to try, and completely free to use for teams with 7 or fewer employees.
+Flamingo is free to try, and completely free to use for teams of 10 or less.
 For just the time that Flamingo saves you in data entry and setting up your schedule, it’ll bring a huge amount of value to your organization.